ColdBox/coldbox-sublime/readme.md

 - `cachebox-config ➝` : Creates a new CacheBox.cfc configuration file
 - `config ➝` : Creates a new ColdBox.cfc configuration file
+- `cfc ➝` : Creates a new ColdFusion script CFC
 - `bdd ➝` : Creates a TestBox BDD Bundle
 - `box ➝` : Creates a `box.json` template
+- `function ➝` : Creates a new ColdFusion script function
 - `handler ➝` : Creates a ColdBox Event Handler
+- `inject ➝` : Creates a new property with an `inject` annotation for WireBox
 - `interceptor ➝` : Creates a ColdBox Interceptor
 - `model ➝` : Creates a model object
+- `point ➝` : Creates a new interception point method
+- `property ➝` : Creates a new ColdFusion script property
 - `routes ➝` : Creates a new routing file
-- `point ➝` : Creates a new interception point method
+- `resthandler ➝` : Creates a ColdBox Rest Handler
 - `unit ➝` : Creates a TestBox TDD xUnit Bundle
-- `cfc ➝` : Creates a new ColdFusion script CFC
-- `function ➝` : Creates a new ColdFusion script function
-- `inject ➝` : Creates a new property with an `inject` annotation for WireBox
-- `property ➝` : Creates a new ColdFusion script property

 ### Handler Code Snippets